SanthoshKumar2506/Lean-Supply-Chain-Material-Flow-Optimization/README.md

 | Average inventory | 5,019 units | 4,000 units | **20.3%** ↓ |
 | Value-added ratio | 22.9% | 34.3% | **+11.5 pts** |

+## Conclusion

+This project shows how Lean tools - Value Stream Mapping, Kanban, and 6S — can turn a reactive, buffer-heavy supply chain into a flow-driven system that responds to actual demand.
+By tracing material movement from supplier to production line, the redesign cuts lead time nearly in half, frees up over a fifth of tied-up inventory, and removes more than a third of unnecessary internal travel — without adding headcount or new infrastructure.
+The same framework scales to any multi-supplier manufacturing environment facing similar delivery variability and inventory bloat.